 If you’re accused of committing a crime of domestic violence, hiring a top criminal defense attorney is certainly the most important first step for you to take.
 As you can see, there are plenty resources available to victims of domestic violence, but as an individual accused of perpetrating a DV offense your first step should be to reach out to a qualified, local criminal defense lawyer.
 This individual will guide you through the process and help you defend against the charges you’re facing.

-Meyer Van Severen, S.C. is a criminal defense law firm based in Milwaukee, WI.
+Van Severen Law Office is a criminal defense law firm based in Milwaukee, WI.
 Our criminal defense attorneys regularly represent individuals facing domestic abuse charges.
-To speak with one of our defense lawyers, contact Meyer Van Severen at (414) 270-0202.
+To speak with one of our defense lawyers, contact Van Severen Law Office at (414) 270-0202.